Marialuisabcs/termoo_finder/README.md

 # Termoo Finder
 Python application to find possible words for the game Termoo (pt-br Wordle).
 For educational purposes only.

-### [!!]Note:
+### [!!]
+Note:
-`data.csv` is a copied file from a existing project.
-You can find it's original repo [here](https://github.com/fserb/pt-br.git)
+The original dictionary used to retrieve words for the game can be founde [here](https://github.com/fserb/pt-br.git).
+Please use the `data.csv` file, you can find all the five letter words using the get_five_letter_words() method to save them in a new csv file.